 It’s very important that you find the right program – one that is both beneficial to you and the local community.
 And sorting through these programs is made easier using services like Worldpackers.

 Worldpackers allows you to connect with hosts in various countries and to find the best fit for yourself.
 You can inquire about the nature of the program, discuss future possibilities, and even collaborate with fellow travelers.
-That’s all you really need to find the right experience for yourself.
+That’s all you really need to find the right experience for yourself; read more about finding the right volunteering opportunity through Worldpackers and get a $10 dollar discount if you’re still not convinced.

 Traveling Cheaply or Volunteering in Vietnam for Free?